 Rear Derailleur Overhaul

-This article will discuss the overhaul of rear derailleurs.
+This article will discuss the overhaul of rear derailleurs and pulleys.

 Some rear derailleur models allow the internal servicing in order to clean and lubricate.
 This often improves performance by removing dirt from pivots.
 Additionally, some models allow for the changes to the pulley cage tension spring.
 There are also after-market top pivot “break-away” bolts, which may be installed in place of the original mounting bolt.